Administration

 python manage.py rebuild_tap_schema

 The global datalink table is partly used for metadata management.
 DOI and related identifier entries for public schemas and tables with a doi field are automatically generated.
-Additionally all declared extra datalink tables (see DATALINK_TABLES setting variable) will be gathered and ingested into the global datalink table.
-The global datalink table is in TAP_SCHEMA, is publically available and can be queried via TAP.
+Additionally, all declared extra datalink tables (see DATALINK_TABLES setting variable) will be gathered and ingested into the global datalink table.
+The global datalink table is in the TAP_SCHEMA.
+It is publically available and can be queried via TAP.
 The extra datalink table should stay PRIVATE.

 To resync the global datalink table with the metadata, and new extra datalink tables, you can use: